teambit/docs/docs/getting-started/01-what-is-bit.md

 * **[Component Cloud Platform](#cloud-platform-key-features)**

+> Bit adds no runtime dependencies to your code, and does not affect how you implement components.

-> **Tip 1**: Bit components can be anything from UI components to Hooks, Widgets, Pages, Features or even Node Modules.
+> Bit components can be anything from UI components to Hooks, Widgets, Pages, Features or even Node Modules.
 You decide what should be componentized first.

-> **Tip 2**: Bit is 100% modular and extensible.
-In fact, Bit is built 100% out of Bit components.
-This means you can extend, change, replace or customize it to do anything you like.

 ## Popular Use Cases